Chair, Spine Clinical Quality Improvement

 Martin AR, De Leener B, Cohen-Adad J, Cadotte DW, Nouri A, Wilson JR, Tetreault L, Crawley A, Mikulis DJ, Ginsberg H, Fehlings MG.
 Can microstructural MRI detect subclinical tissue injury in subjects with asymptomatic cervical spinal cord compression?
 A prospective cohort study.
 BMJ Open.
 2018;8(4):e019809.

-Fehlings MG, Tetreault L, Aarabi B, Arnold P, Brodke D, Burns A, Carette S, Chen R, Chiba K, Dettori J, Furlan J, Harrop J, Holly L, Kalsi-Ryan S, Kotter M, Kwon B, Martin AR, Middleton J, Milligan J, Nakashima H, Nagoshi N, Rhee J, Riew D, Singh A, Skelly AC, Sodhi S, Wilson JR, Yee A. A Clinical Practice Guideline for the Management of Patients with Degenerative Cervical Myelopathy: Recommendations for Patients with Mild, Moderate and Severe Disease and Non-myelopathic Patients with Evidence of Cord Compression.
-Global Spine Journal.
-2017;7(3 Suppl):70S-83S. doi:10.1177/2192568217701914.
+Fehlings MG, Tetreault LA, Riew KD, Middleton JW, Aarabi B, Arnold PM, Brodke DS, Burns AS, Carette S, Chen R, Chiba K, Dettori JR, Furlan JC, Harrop JS, Holly LT, Kalsi-Ryan S, Kotter M, Kwon BK, Martin AR, Milligan J, Nakashima H, Nagoshi N, Rhee J, Singh A, Skelly AC, Sodhi S, Wilson JR, Yee A, Wang JC.
+A Clinical Practice Guideline for the Management of Patients With Degenerative Cervical Myelopathy: Recommendations for Patients With Mild, Moderate, and Severe Disease and Nonmyelopathic Patients With Evidence of Cord Compression.
+Global Spine J. 2017 Sep;7(3 Suppl):70S-83S. doi:10.1177/2192568217701914.
 Epub 2017 Sep 5.
 PMID:29164035.

-Fehlings MG, Martin AR, Tetreault L, Aarabi B, Anderson P, Arnold P, Brodke D, Burns A, Chiba K, Dettori J, Furlan J, Hawryluk G, Holly LT, Howley S, Jeji T, Kalsi-Ryan S, Kotter M, Kurpad S, Kwon B, Marino R, Massicotte EM, Merli G, Nakashima H, Nagoshi N, Palmieri K, Singh A, Skelly AC, Tsai E, Vaccaro A, Wilson JR, Yee A, Harrop J. A Clinical Practice Guideline for the Management of Patients with Acute Spinal Cord Injury: Recommendations on the Role of Baseline Magnetic Resonance Imaging in Clinical Decision Making and Outcome Prediction.
-Global Spine Journal.
-2017;7(3 Suppl):221S-230S. doi:10.1177/2192568217703089.
+Fehlings MG, Martin AR, Tetreault LA, Aarabi B, Anderson P, Arnold PM, Brodke D, Burns AS, Chiba K, Dettori JR, Furlan JC, Hawryluk G, Holly LT, Howley S, Jeji T, Kalsi-Ryan S, Kotter M, Kurpad S, Kwon BK, Marino RJ, Massicotte E, Merli G, Middleton JW, Nakashima H, Nagoshi N, Palmieri K, Singh A, Skelly AC, Tsai EC, Vaccaro A, Wilson JR, Yee A, Harrop JS.
+A Clinical Practice Guideline for the Management of Patients With Acute Spinal Cord Injury: Recommendations on the Role of Baseline Magnetic Resonance Imaging in Clinical Decision Making and Outcome Prediction.
+Global Spine J. 2017 Sep;7(3 Suppl):221S-230S. doi:10.1177/2192568217703089.
 Epub 2017 Sep 5.
 PMID:29164028.